+ACTIVITIES: EXTRAS:

-ACTIVITIES: EXTRAS: Area of a star.
+Area of a star.
 In one of the very beginning lessons, you drew stars in hexagons.
 On the two worksheets for today, you will be drawing the same stars again.
 The boldfaced lines in the little figures tell you what to draw.
 Be sure to use your T-square and 30-60 triangle to draw all the lines.
 The completed stars will look like the figures below.
-Star pattern on a building.

 Worksheets 45-1 and 45-2.
-Draw the stars and estimate the area in cm .
+Draw the stars and estimate the area in cm2.
 Divide the stars into polygons whose areas you can calculate then find the area of each star.